moritzploss/do/README.md

 ## do

-This package brings `do`-notation and related monads to Erlang.
+This package brings monads, applicatives, functors, and `do`-notation to Erlang.
+It provides behaviours for relevant type classes, as well as implementations for commonly used class instances.

 ## Quick Start

-The `either` type is defined as a tuple of either `{ok, Value}` or `{error, Reason}`, and is a member of the functor and monad type classes.
+The `either` type is defined as a tuple of either `{ok, Value}` or `{error, Reason}`, and is a member of the functor, applicative and monad type class.
 The `?fmap` macro can be used to map functions over functors:

 ```erlang
 -include_lib("do/include/do.hrl").